defunkt/pystache/setup_description.rst

 -  Added a ``parse()`` function that yields a printable, pre-compiled parse tree.
 -  Added support for rendering pre-compiled templates.
+-  Added Python 3.3 to the list of supported versions.
 -  Added support for `PyPy <http://pypy.org/>`_ (issue #125).
 -  Added support for `Travis CI <http://travis-ci.org>`_ (issue #124).
    [msabramo]